Embedded Wizard: Workflow

 Following the approach of object-oriented programming, each Embedded Wizard project consists of classes which implement a certain part of the design and/or functionality.
 The class library of Embedded Wizard, called Mosaic, is part of every project and provides the basic functionality for visual objects, focus handling, layouting, event handling and more.

 To create a graphical user interface, Embedded Wizard provides basic functions like rectangles, gradients, lines, (multiline) text boxes, import of bitmaps and TrueType fonts, but also GUI widgets like menus, scrollbars, buttons, and sliders.
 Besides the visual objects, developers can create methods, properties, variables, and enums to implement a certain behavior, using Embedded Wizard's own programming language Chora.
 Embedded Wizard follows the approach of visual programming.
 All logical elements, like methods, properties or variables are represented in the IDE as visual bricks.
 This enables developers, for example, to assign a variable as a parameter for a method by drag-and-drop.

 The members of the class library can be flexibly extended by developers according to their needs.
-The available Knowledge Base accompanied by video tutorials and open community forum Ask Embedded Wizard help the developer to get familiar with the technology.
+The available Knowledge Base helps the developer to get familiar with the technology.

 Embedded Wizard supports rapid prototyping and testing of the user interface.
 A debugger for the Chora code is integrated as well.
 During code generation, the Chora code is transformed into ANSI C code or JavaScript for a specific chipset, using the appropriate Platform Package.
 The generated C code needs to be compiled and linked with the runtime environment (RTE) and graphics engine (GE) of the platform package.